Wishlist

 If you are keen for more adventures in the area, visit Tahune Adventures and enjoy views of the surrounding snow-capped peaks from the treetops.

 Hartz Mountains National Park.
+Snow in Tasmania.
 Image Credit: @digitalhippie67

 Hartz Mountains National Park.
+Snow in Tasmania.
 Image Credit: @digitalhippie67

 Hartz Mountains National Park.
 Image Credit: @escape_valve